charlesbrandt/public/code/javascript/nuxt.md

  - [DotEnv](https://github.com/motdotla/dotenv#readme)
    [Store config in the environment](https://12factor.net/config)

 ### Linting

 I like linting too:

 ❯◉ ESLint
  ◉ Prettier

+(skip these)
- ◉ Lint staged files
+  Lint staged files
- ◉ StyleLint  <- Not sure about this yet...
+  StyleLint

 ### Testing

-Go with Jest for testing.
+Jest is a good place to start for testing.

-  Jest
-  AVA
+Feel free to explore other options as desired.

-### Deployment
+### Rendering mode

+Universal (SSR / SSG)

-You will need to consider how it will be deployed.
+You will need to consider how it will be rendered.
 Server Rendering is my first choice.

 Server Rendering (Universal SSR)
 Universal == Server Side Rendering

 SPA (Single Page Application)
 SPA == Single Page Application

-(Do *not* confuse SPA with PWA - they are different things)
+(Do not confuse SPA with PWA -- they are different things)

 https://nuxtjs.org/guide#server-rendered-universal-ssr-

 https://developer.okta.com/blog/2019/04/26/tutorial-build-universal-apps-with-nuxt

+### Deployment target

+Static (Static/JAMStack hosting)

-### Static Builds
+Static Builds

-Both deployment options can be built for a static hosting situation.
+Both rendering options can be built for a static hosting situation.
 SPA will be one big .js file.
 Universal will have many.

     npx nuxt generate